nandosola/trantor-stream-uploader/README.md

 just use non-Rack stuff, such as [Goliath](https://github.com/postrank-labs/goliath), Node.js, JavaEE or even the venerable FastCGI.

 As a JRuby-friendly way, this project consists of simple Servlet, packaged in a WAR file ready to be deployed in [Torquebox](http://torquebox.org/documentation/).
-The stream is guaranteed to be 1KB wide, so its memory consumption is quite ridiculous.
-And fast.
+The stream is guaranteed to be 1KB wide, so its memory footprint is quite ridiculous.
+And it's fast.

 In my case, the motivation came from Trantor, an internal doc archiving system we are developing.
 Trantor is distributed, so the web front-end and API (Sinatra/Rack app) lives in a different server than the file server back-end (another Sinatra/Rack app).